 A pilgrimage is a very personal experience but it is usually a journey with others: seeking, listening, reflecting and seeing the hand of God at work in our own lives.

-This Australian Pilgrimage, begins in East Melbourne on 9 November, goes to many of the places associated with Mary MacKillop’s life and ministry and concludes at Mary MacKillop Place North Sydney on 19 November.
+This Australian National Pilgrimage, begins in East Melbourne and goes to many of the places associated with Mary MacKillop’s life and ministry and concludes at Mary MacKillop Place, North Sydney.

 Some of the places included on the pilgrimage are shown below: